LeonPupier/Mensible/README.md

 [![forthebadge](http://forthebadge.com/images/badges/built-with-love.svg)](https://github.com/LeonPupier/Mensible/)

 ### Description

-Mensible is a completely free software financed only by donations from generous users with the goal of providing you with the ability to download videos and music hosted on YouTube and Spotify for free.
-You just have to provide the URL of the video and that's it!
+Mensible is a completely free software financed only by donations from generous users in order to offer you the possibility to download videos and music hosted on YouTube and Spotify for free.
+All you have to do is enter the URL of the video and you're done!
 The interface is simple and pleasant.
 You can download the music one by one or provide the link of a playlist and everything will be downloaded at the same time, convenient no?
-Several files can be downloaded at the same time and you can customize the application with the included settings like the language used.
+You can also customize the application via the settings.

 ### Requirements
 In order to use the software on your computer, it must meet several requirements: